mertasan/tailwindcss-variables/README.md

 This plugin allows you to configure CSS variables in the `tailwind.config.js`

 Similar to the tailwindcss configurations you are used to.
-It is also possible to define a different variable group for Dark Mode and to integrate it with your packages through plugin API.
+It is also possible to define a different variable group for Dark Mode and to integrate it with your plugins through plugin API.

 ## Highlights